Skip to main content

 Riverview Health Care Survey

 As part of this work, the committee will be seeking input from Riverview residents.
-Community members are encouraged to share their experiences of accessing health care through the Riverview Health Care Survey starting April 1, 2026.
+Community members are encouraged to share their experiences of accessing health care through the Riverview Health Care Survey until May 1, 2026.
 Feedback collected through this survey will help inform the committee’s advocacy priorities and future recommendations.

 Committee Members